mon-gmx/mon-gmx/README.md

 If you feel like contacting me, I'm available at my full name at gmail.

+All opinions I share here are my opinions, I don't mean any harm and my main interest is to vent out and well, share whatever is going on with my day to day, so yes, eventually I contradict myself.
+This is far cheaper than therapy so bear with me.

 ### About me (02/24)

 I have been a computer systems engineer for the past two decades.
 I have some knowledge in things like Operating Systems Administration, Software Development, Infrastructure Engineering and Site Reliability.
 All those catchy terms just mean I can deal with computers at a large number (I can also play with raspberries), write code to run them and understand what it takes to keep them running for more than a day.